Promises and Secrets

 Who makes the rules for the society?

 Can you see where this is going?
 For democratic societies, it may work for a while, but look at where this country is now.
-The "committee" is setting (and changing) laws and rules of conduct (think LGBTQ), establishing rules which literally most of the country does not want nor gets the chance to approve or disapprove.
+The "committee" is setting (and changing) laws and rules of conduct (think LGBTQ, abortion, immigration policy), establishing rules which literally most of the country does not want nor gets the chance to approve or disapprove.
 Also, if rules are set by committee in your community, and you visit another community with different rules, do their rules apply to you, or can you just continue following your own community's rules?
 How will you know if you are breaking one of their rules?

 And, for totalitarian communities, what the people think does not even matter (oops, what does that mean for America and the liberal agenda?).
 The people do what the ruling person or party establishes as the rules or they are punished.
 And, who is the "ruling person or party" for the country in general?
 The media?
 There is a small percentage of people with a huge amount of influence over what a majority of the country thinks.
 Since few take the time to research the issue for the truth, or think through what the media is saying, whatever you see on TV or read on social media becomes the dominant train of thought.